Website Santa Rosa Junior College

 • A welcoming physical environment;

-• Equity-minded faculty and staff who demonstrate empathetic and supportive attitudes;
+• Equity-minded faculty and staff with a caring and supportive attitude among faculty and staff;

 • Access to programs and courses that lead to transfer and/or gainful employment.